MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-2022.md

 ## Upgrade to DPM 2022

 You can install System Center - 2022 Data Protection Manager (DPM) on Windows Server 2019.
-You can upgrade to DPM 2022 from the following versions:
+You can upgrade to DPM 2022 from DPM 2019.

-- DPM 2019
-- DPM 2016

 Before you upgrade to or install DPM 2022, read the [Installation prerequisites](../dpm/install-dpm.md#setup-prerequisites).

 ## Upgrade path for DPM 2022
-If you upgrade from DPM 2019 to DPM 2022, make sure your installation has the following necessary updates:
+To upgrade from DPM 2019 to DPM 2022, make sure your installation has the following necessary updates:

 - Upgrade the DPM server to DPM 2022.
+- Upgrade the MARS agent to latest version (applicable if DPM server is connected to Azure), must be 2.0.9236.0 or later.
 - Update the agents on the protected servers.
 - Upgrade the DPM Remote Administrator on all production servers.
 - Backups continue without rebooting your production server.